codecrafters-io/grep-tester/docs/grep-breakdown.md

 # Stage 2: Multi-line file search

-In this stage, you'll add support for pattern matching on the contents of a single file, which will consist of multiple lines.
+In this stage, you'll add support for searching the contents of a single file, which will consist of multiple lines.

 ## Single File Search